zincware/SymSuite/README.md

 #### Documentation

-There is a live version of the documentation hosted at [https://symdet.readthedocs.io/en/latest/](https://symdet.readthedocs.io/en/latest/).
+There is a live version of the documentation hosted [here](https://symdet.readthedocs.io/en/latest/).
 Alternatively you can build it from source using

 ```bash
 cd Symdet/docs